FAQ Regarding the Recent Letters From DRSI

 On January 22, 2024, a cyber breach affected DRSI and various hospitals across the country requiring DRSI to send out multiple letters to patients regarding the incident.

-Who is DSRI?
+Who is DRSI?

 DRSI is a reputable company that many hospitals utilize for revenue services, and while DRSI follows HIPAA regulations, they nonetheless experienced a cyber breach that impacted several hospitals across the nation.
 Unfortunately, as evidenced frequently in the news media, despite ongoing vigilance, healthcare organizations are experiencing data breaches.